Hanok-Solomon-Vangepurapu/Hanok-Solomon-Vangepurapu/README.md

-- 👋 Hi, I’m @Hanok-Solomon-Vangepurapu Specialation with Computer Science and Engneering in IIT-Madras
+- 👋 Hi, I’m  Hanok Solomon Vangepurapu Currently Studying In IIT-Madras With Speclization Computer Science And Engneering
+- @Hanok-Solomon-Vangepurapu
-- 👀 I’m interested in  Data Science and Big Data concepts
+- 👀 I’m interested in DATA SCIENCE,,BIG DATA CONCEPTS, ARTIFICAL INTELIGENCE
-- 🌱 I’m currently learning  Deep learning,Machine learning and Artifical intelligence
+- 🌱 I’m currently learning ...
+MACHINE LEARNING, DEEP LEARNING And ARITFICAL INTELIGENCE
-- 💞️ I’m looking to collaborate on Data science Projects
+- 💞️ I’m looking to collaborate on  DATA SCIENCE PROJECTS, MACHINE LEARNING
-- 📫 How to reach me through my Gmail cs18b061@smail.iitm.ac.in
+- 📫 How to reach me  through  MY Gmail: cs18B061@smail.iitm.ac.in

 <!---
 Hanok-Solomon-Vangepurapu/Hanok-Solomon-Vangepurapu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.